bblacey/ezlo-hub-kit/ReadMe.md

 `EzloHub` is a software bridge to a physical Ezlo Innovation hub on the local area network that uses a `CredentialsResolver` to retrieve a hub's `HubCredentials` authentication credentials.

 ### Hub Authentication Credentials
 `EzloHub` communicates with local hubs over authenticated secure websocket connections.
-An encrypted user id and token, specific to a given hub, are required to authenticate the secure connection.
+An encrypted user id and token, specific to a given hub, are required to estalish the secure connection.
 A `CredentialsResolver` provides the authentication credentials for a specific hub represented as a `HubCredentials` object.
 Currently there are two `CredentialsResolver`s that cover the normative application credential strategies but can easily be extended to include additional resolvers for specific requirements (i.e. an application-specific configuration scheme).

 #### EzloCloudResolver (recommended)
 The `EzloCloudResolver` retrieves the registered hubs and the associated user-id/authentication-token pairs from the MIOS/Ezlo Cloud.
 An `EzloCloudResolver` minimizes Cloud interactions by caching multiple levels of authentication credentials until they expire.
 The cache exists during the lifecycle of an `EzloCloudResolver`.